 - The best way to answer such a question is to explain what your professional goals are and explain how well they fit with the target of the company.
 Then slowly and naturally introduce your personal goals and explain to them how it functions as a foundation and support for both your professional goals and also the corporate goals of the company.
 It is okay to give a few examples and instances that you consider are the most important goals in your life.
 Whenever you state your personal goals, make sure that you are stating how it will benefit the company in many ways.

 - Also, try to make the response as short as possible and avoid rambling and deviating from the main topic of the question.
 Enthusiasm is necessary, but do not get too excited, since that will make you lose focus of the target.
-This will result in deviation of your output from the expected output of the company.
+This will result in the deviation of your output from the expected output of the company.
 Hence, a sudden drop in the efficiency of your output and also a poor performance.
-All these will be frowned upon by the employer.
+All these will frown upon by the employer.

 4. What if both the sides do not match with the target of the company:

-- If you are doing a bit of soul searching and you have reached to a realisation that both your professional goals and personal will not reach anywhere if you work for the company, then it’s high time that you revaluate your job preference.
+- If you are doing a bit of soul searching and you have reached a realization that both your professional goals and personal will not reach anywhere if you work for the company, then it’s high time that you revaluate your job preference.
 Don’t try to work for the job just for the sake of getting money and paying your bills.
-Getting a good job that meets your needs and specifications is very much important and is necessary to achieve a well stable and a fruitful life.
+Getting a good job that meets your needs and specifications is very much important and is necessary to achieve a well stable and fruitful life.

 5. Make it inspirational: